audiovideoron/16day/readme.txt

                 twilio Are you date start, end time?

-    Priority weight; if v1 and priority 1 message before v1 priority 2.
+    Priority weight; if v1 and greater weight then message before v1 priority 2.

     A. Twilio to automate labor messaging